 Impact on Community Banks

-The transmission mechanism for thix loans for long periods, and the negative swap spreads allow banks that use hedging instruments to be up to 40 bps more competitive than competitors that do not use hedging instruments.
+The shape of the yield curve and the negative swap spreads allow banks that use hedging instruments to be up to 40 bps more competitive than competitors that do not use hedging instruments.
 That means that a bank pricing a loan with a hedge can recognize 40bps more margin using the same fixed-rate to the borrower, or offer the loan 40bps tighter and maintain the same margin, or some combination of the two.

 Some argue that only a few banks are large enough or sophisticated enough to make use of hedging instruments, and the impact on community banks is only marginal.
 However, there are a couple of flaws in that argument.